| GENERAL

 local Famine Cemetery following its restoration and upgrading

 for the 150th anniversary of this tragic event.
+The two side porches and confessionals were

 added in 1979 when the sanctuary area was being re¬designed.